Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 </svg>
 ```

 For extra flexibility and readability we're wrapping our `<Datapoint>` component in another function that accepts `x` and `y` coordinates.
-This is a common pattern you'll see with render props 👉 it gives you the ability to pass in props from both the rendering component and the component that's setting the render prop.
+This is a common pattern you'll see with render props :point_right: it gives you the ability to pass in props from both the rendering component and the component that's setting the render prop.

 Say we wanted Datapoint to know something about our App *and* our Scatterplot.
 The scatterplot calls this function with coordinates.
 We pass those into `<Datapoint>`.
 And because the method is defined inside App, we could pass-in anything that's defined in the App.
 Like perhaps `data`.